 Colorado Non-Public Educational Statistics

 The Colorado Department of Education (CDE) accredits its school districts and gives them the authority to accredit public schools located within their boundaries.
 Since Colorado is an educational choice state, the following directory is provided strictly as an informational service to those interested in private, parochial or independent schools, and does not indicate a school is "registered" with the CDE.
 The CDE does not endorse or accredit any private school.
-In addition, the directory is not exhaustive; only private school administrators who requested to have their school posted on the CDE website are on the list.

 Private School Review-offering free, detailed information on U.S. private schools combined with useful community data (e.g., housing costs) and maps of the surrounding areas.